r4victor/tenthousandmeters/content/blog/python_bts_12.md

 ```

-Then, we `yield from` the generators in the server's code:
+Then we `yield from` the generators in the server's code:

 ```python
 from collections import deque